Pueraria; Kudzu

 Most herbs do not have the combination of phytohormones that Kudzu has, which gives Pueraria mirifica (Thai Kudzu) a reputation for bust enhancement.

 Kudzu is best used during mid secretory phase.
-When used during the appropriate phase and herb combination, limit kudzu as close to under 25mg of solid form per day.
-Outside of mid-secretory phase, pueraria by itself can contribute to hot-flashes and hirsutism.
+When used during the appropriate phase and herb combination, limit kudzu as close to under 100mg of solid form per day.
+Outside of luteal phase, pueraria can contribute to hot-flashes and hirsutism.

-Pueraria01 is a specific herbal program based around Pueraria (kudzu) in use and in theory.
+Pueraria01 was a specific herbal program based around Pueraria (kudzu) in use and in theory which is obsolete.
 Kudzu can likely be limited to the herb schedule when fenugreek is used, in similar amounts.
-Kudzu requires companion herbs in the right proportion for hormone balance.

 For hormone balance